nsanchez75/ml-on-effectors/alphafold-tests/alphafold-tests-notebook.md

 # -dbtype prot  : makes database a protein type
 ```

-The contents are logged in `B_lac-SF5_db_creation.log` (remember to set the output of makeblastdb to a .log next time):
+The status content is logged in `B_lac-SF5_db_creation.log` (remember to set the output of makeblastdb to a .log next time), Here's what it can look like:

 ```text
 Building a new DB, current time: 11/06/2023 18:03:03